 Today, it is the right time to consider an intranet as a game-changer

 Since we are living in a hard time, let your intranet handle the coronavirus.
 It can become your reliable friend that soothes with the right information and tools.
 Your internet can change the way you work and make it better for this crisis and forever.
 It is the time when getting the right information and utilizing it correctly is the most critical part of your business.
-Power up your work and collaboration with an intranet with Office 365.
+Power up your work and collaboration with an intranet with Office 365 (now renamed Microsoft 365).